IgorAndrzejczak/automatic-wallpaper-for-learning-languages-indonesia-version/README.md

-to get this thing running you need ffmpeg
+to get this thing running you'll need ffmpeg